 The Führer had great hopes for the V-1.
 The V-1 was one of the unspecified secret weapons Goebbel's propaganda threatened to use.
 And there were plans for a massive assault.
 Left unchecked, the Germans could have devestated London and destroyed the Channel ports from where the D-Day invasion force w asassembling.
 The Allied Crossbow Opperation both delayed that assault and significantly reduced the German capavility to launch V-1s.
 The Germans were only able to mount the V-1 offensive after the D-Day landings and with a much smaller number of V-1s than planned.
 The Germans began to target London and other British cities (June 13).
 The Germans resorted to prefabricated launch pads that could be hidden in barns and farm houses and then quickly assembled to launch the V-1s.
 They could then be dissabmled and moved.
 The process was, however, far slower than the fixed launch facilities they had planned to use.
 The mobil sides were used from the Pas-de-Calais are which the Germans held for over 2 months after the D-Day invasion.
 The mobil sites were more cumbersome to use, but fired from the Pas-de-Calis the V-1 was within range of London.
 The Germans launched about 13,000 buzz bombs accross the Channel, about 9,500 at London.
 Only about 2,500 of these hit the intended targets, primarily London.
 The V-1 could not be accurately targeted.
 They were lucky to hit a city, but even this was difficult because the Luftwaffe at this stage of the War could not even manage air recognisance over Britain.
 Had the V-1s been launched at the invasion embarcation ports they might have had some impact.
 The V-1s did cause civilian casualties and suffering to the people of London.
 Launched at the sprawling metropolis of London, they had no discernable military impact other than forcing the Allies to devote resources to supress it.

-A British reader writes, "Noting you piece on the V-1 and V-2 weapons.
+A British reader writes about the public reaction, "Noting you piece on the V-1 and V-2 weapons.
 My father told me that the V-1 was psychologiaclly a more terrifying weapon.
-Those on the vicinity would hear the engine drone - then it would cut out, gliding to earth,
+Those in the vicinity would hear the engine drone - then it would cut out, gliding to earth,

+The V-1 unlike the other Wunderwaffen was a real threat to the Allies.
+Fortunately the raid on Penemunde delayed development and production and the British began searching for the tell-tale ramps and zattack them by air.
 The British were able to deal with the V-1 offensive in a number of ways in addition to destroying the prepared laubch sites.
 The Germans were able to develop launch methods with less elaborate favilities.
-They could not firse the numbers they had hoped to, but they were able to begin the campaign while they still held positions along the French coast.
+They could not fire the numbers they had hoped to, but they were able to begin the campaign while they still held positions along the Channel.
 Inaccurate news reports mislead the German targetting.
 Anti-aircraft guns were rushed to the Channel coast.
 The RAF intensified fighter patrols.
-The V-1s because of their relarively slow speed. were particularly vulnerable to fighter aitcraft.
+The V-1s because of their relatively slow speed were particularly vulnerable to fighter aircraft.
 Fighters shot down about 2,000.
 This was a dangerous undertaking, however, because the size of the war head endangered persuing fighters.
 The fighters to get off a good shot had to get near to the V-1 and the resuilting explosion could destroy the fighter.
 Some pilots tried to pull up along the V-1s and use their wings to flip it over.
-This was also a risky maneuver.
+This was also a very risky maneuver.
 Anti-aircraft batteries knocked down a similar number.
 Barrage baloons brought down about 300.
 The most effective counter measure proved to be the advance of the Allied armies after the breakout from Normandy.
-As the Allies moved into Belgium (September 1944), the NAZIs lost the last V-1 sites within range of London, but the V-2s were still in range.
+The Allies moved up the French coast, reaching Belgium (September 1944), the NAZIs lost the last V-1 sites within range of London, but the V-2s were still in range.

 We are especilly interested in personal experiences.
 One boy recalls, "My father and I were walking along a road one sunny Saturday in June when we heard the sound of an approaching plane.
 Out of the corner of my eye I could see that it was a German V-1 'Doodlebug' airplane heading straight for us.
 My father threw me into a gutter and then jumped on top of me.
 I could see a flying bomb as its engine stopped running and it spiraled down straight at us.
 Then (and this is the reason I am here to write this now), the gliding bomb suddenly reared up in a tight stall turn and then spun straight down onto a row of houses that sloped away from where we were.